cooperrc/numpy_gsod2020/new_docs.md

 # How-to's:

-- How to read and write data using Numpy (high priority)

 - Linear Algebra on n-dimensional arrays (would love to edit the headings and descriptions and maybe change title to "Image processing with Numpy's linear algebra")